sfaisal2/CNN/README.md

 ### Analysis of Best Model:
 The best performing model used a learning rate of 0.001, 3 convolutional layers, and 128 neurons in the dense layer.
 This configuration achieved a final test accuracy of 90.14%, which is the highest among all experiments conducted.
 ### Training and Evaluation Results Analysis:
 The model achieved an overall test accuracy of 90.14%.
-When examining individual class performance, there are significant variations
+When examining individual class performance, there are significant variations.
 Classes with particularly low accuracy:
 - Shirt: 70.8% accuracy (lowest performing class)
 - Coat: 83.4% accuracy